annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 4. ### **Overall impressions**

 :books: Both in **Jira** and **Confluence**, the technical documentation is unified, diverse, interactive and detailed.
 However, it would help to work a bit more on the translated content.
-Also, because it is so vast, the documentation is scattered around the Atlassian website and it takes some time to track the interesting content down.
+Also, because it is so vast, the documentation is somewhat scattered around the Atlassian website and it takes some time to track the interesting content down.